mengerj/adata_hf_datasets/README.md

 **Note:** Submodules are optional and only needed for Geneformer support.
 You can install and use the package without them.

-**Problem:** `pip install .[geneformer]` doesn't install Geneformer
+**Problem:** Geneformer or scVI embedder fails with ImportError

 **Solution:**
-The `geneformer` extra is a marker only.
-To install Geneformer:
+These are optional dependencies.
+Install them separately:

+- For scVI: `pip install scvi-tools`
+- For Geneformer:
   1. Initialize submodules: `git submodule update --init --recursive`
   2. Install from local path: `pip install external/Geneformer`
-3. Or use `uv sync --all-extras` which handles this automatically

 ### Configuration Issues